John Fisher Burns: Life and career

 From 1998 to 1999, he was a visiting fellow at King's College, Cambridge, studying Islamic history and culture.

 He also speaks French and German.
 His father was a South African who served in the Royal Air Force.

 In the early 1970s, Burns wrote for The Globe and Mail of Canada, as a local and later parliamentary reporter.
 During this stint, Burns completed a master's in political science at McGill University.
 He was sent to China in 1971 to be one of a few Western journalists in China during the Cultural Revolution, after a confusion that led to his brief ban from the precincts of the Parliament of Canada by the Commons Speaker.
 Burns joined The New York Times in 1975, reporting, at first, for the paper's metropolitan section, and has written ever since for the newspaper in various capacities.

 He has been assigned to and headed several of the Times foreign bureaus.
 He and fellow Times journalists John Darnton and Michael T. Kaufman won the 1978 George Polk Award for foreign reporting for coverage of Africa.
-Burns was the Times bureau chief in Moscow from 1981-84.
+Burns was the Times bureau chief in Moscow from 1981 to 1984.
 In 1986, while chief of the Times Beijing bureau, Burns was incarcerated on suspicion of espionage by the Chinese government.
 Charges were dropped after an investigation, but Burns was subsequently expelled from the country.

 Burns was awarded the 1993 Pulitzer Prize for International Reporting citing "his courageous and thorough coverage of the destruction of Sarajevo and the barbarous killings in the war in Bosnia-Herzegovina".